ricardoquesada/bluepad32/docs/pair_ds3.md

-# How to pair a DUALSHOCK3 (sixaxis) gamepad with the ESP32
+# How to pair a DUALSHOCK3 (sixaxis) & Motion Controller with the ESP32

 The DUALSHOCK3 gamepad does not implement the entire Bluetooth stack.
 It requires "manual pairing" in order to work.